 The Company's exposure to market risk arises from the risk of adverse financial impact resulting directly or indirectly from fluctuations in interest rates and inflation.
-Market risk arises due to fluctuations in both the value of liabilities and the value of assets held.
+Market risk arises due to fluctuations in both the value of liabilities and the value of assets held

-Given the reinsurance the Company has in place as outlined in section C1.1, the Company is primarily exposed to fluctuations in interest rates affecting the value of its debt securities.

-The Company operates in the UK and there is no exposure to foreign currency exchange rates.
+Given the reinsurance the Company has in place as outlined in section C1.1, the Company is primarily exposed to fluctuations in interest rates affecting the value of its Government Bonds.
+There is no exposure to foreign currency exchange rates.

-There has been no material change in The Company's overall market risk exposure during the period.
+There has been no material change in the Company's overall market risk exposure during the period.

 The Company's overall exposure to market risk is measured using the SCR.
-QRT S.25.02.21 (Appendix F.1.7) shows that the Company's undiversified SCR for market risk is £1m.
+QRT S.25.01 (Appendix F.1.7) shows that the Company's undiversified SCR for market risk is immaterial (2017: immaterial).
 This includes credit risk in respect of the Company's bond holdings whose risk profile and management is described in section C.3.